jpoberhauser/baseballCompanion/README.md

  Then this year, you know, they went out and made some trades for Belly for Williams.
 Those haven't been great, but
 ```

+And the above chunk would clearly be a very good context chunk for an LLM to have when asked about the current state of the New York Mets for example.

 ## Prerequisites